zheng-gao/ez_code/docs/List/1_LinkedList.md

 # Linked List
 ## Overview

 [ezcode.List](../../src/ezcode/List/__init__.py).[LinkedList](../../src/ezcode/List/LinkedList.py#L10) inherits from [collection.abc.MutableSequence](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSequence).
-The LinkedList only have a head pointer to the last node and nodes can be appended or poped from head in O(1), which makes it behaves like a LIFO or Stack.
+It maintains a head pointer and nodes can be appended or poped from head in O(1), which makes it behaves like a LIFO or Stack.

 ## Details
 ### Initialize List via Custom Data Structure